1Above is well known to help fight jet lag but first thing first.

 A: Jet lag usually occurs within one or two days of travel.

-- Q: Why is jet lag worse going from east to west?
+- Q: Why is jet lag worse going from west to east?

-A: Crossing several time zones from east to west causes more severe jet lag than flying the same time zones from west to east.
+A: Crossing several time zones from west to east causes more severe jet lag than flying the same time zones from east to west.
 This is because it is more difficult for your body's internal clock to advance rather than delay.
+In other words, it is hard for your body to be forced to go to bed earlier than usual.

 - Q: Are jet lag pills effective?